 The way to break the circle is to understand how such assumptions are largely unfounded, and this can come about through not only understanding cognitive psychology but learning how to take advantage of it.

 Hall of mirrors

-What exactly is cognitive psychology (let’s call it CP)?
+What exactly is cognitive psychology (I’d like to call it CP, except the ‘P’ is silent)?
 The field covers a very wide range, but generally it involves the way we experience the world and how we process that experience.
 We only half see or experience the world and fill in the other half with assumptions or other distorting factors.
 These assumptions may be triggered by external factors, internal biases or a mixture.
 Of course, the ‘two halves’ are in reality mixed so that what we experience is, in a manner of speaking, like a hall of mirrors.

 The cognitive smokescreens come in many forms: physical, psychological, emotional.
 Our mood, beliefs, biases, health and so on affect how we experience reality and distort it.
 Seeing the world through rose-tinted spectacles is a common expression of one form of this mechanism.
 Sour grapes is another.
 Pessimists of course see the world differently from optimists.